IPVanish vs ExpressVPN: expert tests & comparison

 SOCKS5 proxy

 Unlike ExpressVPN, IPVanish offers a free SOCKS5 proxy.
-This is a great feature for torrenting.
-It helps maintain great download speeds but hides your real IP address for extra privacy.
+This is a great feature for torrenting, as it helps maintain high download speeds while hiding your real IP address for extra privacy.

 However, remember that it doesn’t encrypt your data, so your ISP may still see what you’re doing online.